Legacymoz/ProcurePact/README.md

 cd <repo-url>
 ```
 2. **Deploy**
 Run local_deploy.sh script.
-This will create identities and deploy all canisters.
+This will create new identities and deploy all canisters.

-In the CLM_backend candid interface:

-1. Fund escrow canister.
-Transfer dummy tokens to escrow canister using ```transfer``` function.
-These will be used to cover transfer fees for operations.

-2. Once users are created in the frontend, use the ```transferToUsers``` function to allocate dummy tokens to user accounts.

-This enables users to participate in transactions.